mj19981995/modelmapper/user-manual/providers.md

 ### By Property

 Finally, providers can be used to provide instances of specific properties.
 See the mapping API page on [providers](/user-manual/property-mapping/#providers) for more on this.

+### Notes

+If you don't want to or can't construct a requested type, you can always return `null` from a Provider and ModelMapper will construct the type for you.